 The Proposed Regulations state that the "Do Not Sell" page must contain:

-Your "Do Not Sell" page must include an explanation of the right to opt out.
+An explanation of the right to opt out

 The National Apartment Association gives a brief explanation of the right to opt out, some examples of personal information, and some information about exceptions to the right.
 This is a good way to put the right to opt out in context for consumers.